Reusable launch vehicle: Heat shield

 With possible inflatable heat shields, as developed by the US (Low Earth Orbit Flight Test Inflatable Decelerator - LOFTID) and China, single-use rockets like the Space Launch System are considered to be retrofitted with such heat shields to salvage the expensive engines, possibly reducing the costs of launches significantly.
+Heat shields allow an orbiting spacecraft to land safely without expending very much fuel.
+They need not take the form of inflatable heat shields, they may simply take the form of heat-resistant tiles that prevent heat conduction.
+Heat shields are also proposed for use in combination with retrograde thrust to allow for full reusability as seen in Starship.

 Retrograde thrust

-Reusable launch system stages such as the Falcon 9 employ retrograde burns for deorbit, re-entry, and landing.
+Reusable launch system stages such as the Falcon 9 and the New Shepard employ retrograde burns for re-entry, and landing.